 In July 2014, the IASB reissued IFRS 9 which replaced IAS 39.
 The replacement standard has the following significant components: establishes two primary measurement categories for financial assets - amortized cost and fair value; establishes criteria for classification of financial assets within the measurement category based on business model and cash flow characteristics; and eliminates existing held to maturity, available for sale and loans and receivable categories.
 This standard became effective January 1, 2018.

-Based on the assessment performed, IFRS 9 does not have a material impact on the consolidated financial statements of the Company.
+The adoption of IFRS 9 did not have a material impact on the consolidated financial statements of the Company.